 Information on this page has been organized into three categories.
 Please choose one of the following tabs.

-The annual reports on childhood lead poisoning in Wisconsin include the number of children tested and poisoned and number of cases (level of lead in blood requires intervention) at age one, age two, ages zero to five, and ages three to five not previously tested for each local health department jurisdiction.
-The reports also include prevalence rates and rates for children enrolled in Medicaid and WIC programs.
+The annual reports on childhood lead poisoning in Wisconsin include the number of children tested and poisoned and number of cases (level of lead in blood requires intervention) at age one, age two, ages zero to five, and ages three to five not previously tested for each local health department jurisdiction. for 2003 to 2010, the reports also include prevalence rates and rates for children enrolled in Medicaid and WIC programs.

 These annual reports for Wisconsin comprise local health department jurisdiction and statewide totals and rates of the number of children tested for lead and found to be lead poisoned.
 From 1991 - 2011, the Centers for Disease Control and Prevention (CDC) defined lead poisoning as a blood lead level (BLL) of 10 micrograms per deciliter (mcg/dL) or greater and recommended public health intervention for those children.
 According to Wisconsin Statute, a child with a BLL of 20 mcg/dL or greater represents a "case" and requires public health intervention.
 Thus, the reports also include the number of cases of children with extremely high levels of lead by health department jurisdiction.